dapabe/TLux-DSL/README.md

 # DLux(Deluxe) Lang

+##  Table of contents
+-   What is DLang?
+-   Why it exists?
+-   How to install
+-   Clone repo setup
+-   Preview
+---
 Long term: Design for Lua user experiences

 A superset of Lua based on XML-like component syntax and FrontMatter declarations specialized for File-Based-Routing.

 DLux is a meta-framework used on top of the Love2D framework with native component primitives, heavely inspired by the Astro framework and React Native.

+##  Clone repo setup

+Requirements:
+-   Lua 5.4
+-   Luarocks

+Cmd: `luarocks install luyoga --tree ./libs`

+##  Preview

 To use this programming language first you will have create and respect this directory structure: